8 Easy Fine Motor Activities for the Classroom

 8. Connecting Building Blocks

-Putting these blocks together and taking them apart works the finger muscles.
-The small blocks should be used as soon as the child stops putting things in their mouths.
-The Brickyard brand has an alligator that helps remove the blocks that is another perfect fine motor workout!
+Putting these blocks together and then taking them apart works the finger muscles.
+The small blocks should be used as soon as the child stops putting things into their mouths.
+Brickyard brand has an alligator that helps remove the blocks… that is another perfect fine motor workout!

 fine motor blocks Teach Magically

-Check out other games at Teach Magically Be sure to follow Teach Magically so you can check out new games and ideas to help children learn.
+Check out other games at Teach Magically and be sure to follow Teach Magically so you can check out new games and ideas to help children learn.
 Please connect on FacebookInstagram, and Pinterest.

 Leave a Reply